-Phil Redo is General Manager for 89.7 WGBH Boston Public Radio; 99.5 WCRB Classical New England; and WCAI, WGBH’s Cape and Islands NPR® station (90.1, 91.1, 94.3, 89.7 HD3).
+Phil Redo is General Manager for 89.7 WGBH; 99.5 WCRB; and WCAI, WGBH’s Cape and Islands NPR® station (90.1, 91.1, 94.3, 89.7 HD3).
 He oversees WGBH’s national radio production partnerships, including The World and The Takeaway.
-His responsibilities also include WGBH’s locally produced public affairs television programs (Greater Boston, et al.).
+His responsibilities also include WGBH’s locally produced public affairs television programs, such as Greater Boston and Beat the Press).

 Redo has a 35-year career in both public and commercial radio, having run leading stations in New York, Chicago, and Boston.
 Prior to joining WGBH in 2009 he was Vice President and General Manager for the five-station Boston cluster owned by Greater Media.
 For five years he served as Vice President for Station Operations and Corporate Strategy at WNYC-AM and -FM, the largest public radio station in the United States.